GMorse19/vote/README.md

 ### Run your server!
 1. Run the API server with `bin/rails server` or `bundle exec rails server`.

-## Structure

-This template follows the standard [project structure](https://gist.git.generalassemb.ly/danman01/64472678e25552412050c237ced48964) in Rails.

-`curl` command scripts are stored in [`curl-scripts`](curl-scripts) with names that correspond to API actions.

-User authentication is built-in.

-Tests (also called specs) are located in the `spec` folder.

-## Tasks

-Developers should run these often!

--   `bin/rails routes` lists the endpoints available in your API.
--   `bin/rspec spec` runs automated tests located in the `spec` folder.
--   `bin/rails console` opens a REPL that pre-loads the API.
--   `bin/rails db` opens your database client and loads the correct database.
--   `bin/rails server` starts the API.
--   `curl-scripts/*.sh` run various `curl` commands to test the API.
-See below.

 ## API

 Use this as the basis for your own API documentation.
 Add a new third-level